-PSY 338 Personality Theory Three credit hours An introduction to some of the major theories of personality and their implications for daily living.
+An introduction to some of the major theories of personality and their implications for daily living.
 The contents and functions of personality theories are explored.
 The course reviews the writing of researchers/writers from the Psychoanalytic, Behavioral, Cognitive, Trait, and Humanistic perspectives.
 Methods of measuring personality functioning and promoting change are also examined.

-PSY 339 Principle Psychological Measurement
+PSY 339 Principles of Psychological Measurement 3.00 credit hours

-PSY 339 Principles of Psychological Measurement Three credit hours An introduction to psychological testing that includes an exploration of the functions and origins of the area.
+An introduction to psychological testing that includes an exploration of the functions and origins of the area.
 Basic characteristics of assessment techniques such as the establishment of reliability and validity are studied.
 Students are introduced to some of the major psychological tests available today.
 Laboratory experience in test administration and interpretation is included.

-PSY 340 Experimental Research Methods
+PSY 340 Research Methods

-PSY 340 Experimental Research Methods Four Credit Hours An introduction to the theory, methods, and techniques of experimental psychology.
+An introduction to the theory, methods, and techniques of experimental psychology.
 The goal is to introduce experimental methodology as both a research tool and as an aid for understanding and evaluating research.
 Further emphasis on mastering APA style, developing basic competence in following a research protocol, and using statistical software to analyze and interpret research results.
-Lecture: Three hours a week.
-Laboratory: Two hours a week.
+Co-requisites PSY 234 and a grade of C or better in PSY 132 and PSY 233.
+Lecture: Three hours per week.
+Laboratory: Two hours per week.